doronmeir6/scala_kafka_stream/README.md

 # scala_kafka_stream
-a docker with kafka streaming is needed. look at the tiopic.xls file first tab upnp_protocol_raw that is an example of message sent to kafkastream docker topic,upnp_protocol_type is how the the new data should look like after transform...jpg are shown as an example. the rules:
+a docker with kafka streaming is needed. look at the tiopic.xls file first tab upnp_protocol_raw that is an example of message sent to kafkastream docker topic,upnp_protocol_type is how the the new data should look like after transform.png files are added as an example. the rules:
 Please write a Scala code which consume from one topic, do some stuff, and write to another topic as follow: consume massages from Kafka topic (upnp_protocol_raw)